The Directory Mozilla Open Source project ( DMOZ ) is now closed!

 Other website listing directories.

 Many website listing services do not function in the way DMOZ operates.
-Many of them operate under the “Pay to play” logic where in order to submit your website to their directories that you may pay a nominal fee of a few hundred bucks.
-This of course means your site will be listed faster then the DMOZ but what is the real value of being listed? a few back-links?
+Many of them operate under the "Pay to play" logic where in order to submit your website to their directories that you may pay a nominal fee of a few hundred bucks.
+This, of course, means your site will be listed faster than the DMOZ but what is the real value of being listed? a few back-links?
 Not something to spend hundreds of dollars on!

 Sure, it was a little old and clunky.
 DMOZ still used a hierarchical format that is akin to the Use-Net era.
-But attempts (all be-it conservative.)
+But attempts (all-be-it conservative.)
 Were being made to give the database a facelift.
 Perhaps it was just a case of too little too late.
-If this is the last blog article about the DMOZ and it isn’t coming back then I don’t think the rest of the world really understands what it is they are loosing.
-DMOZ was a little more then an old database that went through tough times.
-But it’s actually a piece of internet history.
+If this is the last blog article about the DMOZ and it isn't coming back then I don't think the rest of the world really understands what it is they are loosing.
+DMOZ was a little more than an old database that went through tough times.
+But it's actually a piece of internet history.
 Without a database run by actual people to act as the checksum of the net.
-This leaves sites like google/bing to literally determine the fate and identity of you on internet.
+This leaves sites like google/bing to literally determine the fate and identity of you on the internet.
 We were honored to be accepted onto the DMOZ.
 We hope that one day and in one form, that Mozilla green mascot lizard can return to us all.

 For those who want to help get DMOZ back on their feet again, you can check them our on their forum.